Sacramento Lawyer Drafts Prenuptial and Postnuptial Agreements

 Protections for your property in the event of divorce

 California is a community property state, so the law presumes that each spouse is entitled to 50 percent of the marital estate.
 But if you don’t clearly distinguish between your separate and marital property, you could lose much more than you imagined possible in a subsequent divorce.
-At the Law Office of Stephanie L. Williams, we help clients protect their personal assets through carefully crafted marital agreements.
+At Williams Family Law, we help clients protect their personal assets through carefully crafted marital agreements.
 We draw on experience litigating the validity of such contracts to ensure the agreement you execute will stand up to court scrutiny.
 If you anticipate dissolving your marriage, and you have a marital agreement, we can defend or challenge its validity during your divorce proceedings.

 Creating a valid prenuptial or postnuptial agreement in California